-If you are a active L3 rope access technician and you don't hold a SPRAT certification, but would like to have one, the conversion procedure would be the way to go!
+If you are a active L3 rope access technician and you don't hold a SPRAT certification, but would like to have one, you can consider the SPRAT L3 direct entry program.
 You can only apply for the L3 SPRAT conversion procedure if you have adequate experience (more info below) working on a two-rope system, and if you’ve never previously held a SPRAT certification (ex.
 Once upon a time you had a SPRAT L1 certification but it's now expired).

-The conversion process is similar to the SPRAT L2 Direct Entry.
-It involves submitting a series of documents to their evaluations committee (must be done 6 weeks prior to your scheduled assessment), participating in a 4-day training with a recognized TMC (like us), and completing a one-day evaluation.
+The SPRAT L3 Direct Entry is similar to the SPRAT L2 Direct Entry.
+It involves submitting a series of documents to their evaluations committee (must be done 5-6 weeks prior to your scheduled assessment), participating in a 4-day training with a recognized TMC (like us), and completing a one-day evaluation.

 - Australian Rope Access Association (ARAA)

 - German Association for Rope Access (FISAT)